-Any minor detained in the Kearny Mesa Juvenile Detention Facility and/or East Mesa Juvenile Detention Facility pending acceptance by and delivery to a 24-hour institution may be transported from the Kearny Mesa Juvenile Detention Facility and/or East Mesa Juvenile Detention Facility to the 24-hour institution for counseling or other rehabilitative treatment, provided the assigned probation officer consents to the off-site treatment.
+Any minor detained in the Kearny Mesa Juvenile Detention Facility, the East Mesa Juvenile Detention Facility, Camp Barrett, or the Girls Rehabilitation Facility may be transported off site for counseling or other rehabilitative treatment, provided the assigned probation officer consents to the off-site treatment.
 (Adopted 1/1/2005; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2014; Rev. 1/1/2017)

-Travel out of San Diego County
+Travel Out of San Diego County

-The Probation Department is authorized to grant permission to wards to travel out of the County of San Diego but within the State of California for trips of up to 72 hours.
+The JPD is authorized to grant permission to wards to travel out of the County of San Diego but within the State of California for trips of up to 72 hours.
 An ex parte order from the Juvenile Court is required for trips over 72 hours and/or outside the State of California.